mathildathompson/text_adv_app/project_to_do_list.md

 * Image upload via API
 * Update FAQ page
 * Fix the active highlighting on menu bar
-* Prevent publishing an adventure if it has 'orphan scenes' or 'dead ends' AND remove editor options from published adventures.
+* remove editor options from published adventures AND prevent access to these
 * Truncate the adventure description on the index page
 * Force users to confirm their email address!
+* Validate Status can ONLY be either Draft or Published

 ##Styling